 You want to select furniture that is going to be big enough for your needs but not to take up all the space.
-Opt for a few furniture pieces that are larger in scale rather than more furniture pieces that are smaller in scale.
+Opt for fewer furniture pieces that are larger in scale rather than more furniture pieces that are smaller in scale.

 Selecting furniture that’s off the ground will help feel like the living room is bigger.
 By doing this you can see more floor space in keeping your eye travel further for longer.

 Buying transparent decor pieces like a glass or lucite coffee table will open up the space and make the space feel larger.
 It works much the same way as having furniture off the floor allowing your eye to travel further for longer.
 Which gives a sense of a bigger space.

-Using transparent pieces also allows for more light to bounced through the living room from natural light sources.
+Using transparent pieces also allows for more light to be bounced through the living room from natural light sources.
 Making the space feel and look bigger and brighter.

 Hanging your drapery panels above you windows as high to ceiling as possible.
-This is another interior tip that tricks the belief that your ceilings look taller than they are.
+This is another interior tip that makes it seem that your ceilings are taller than they are.
 Adding to the sense of extra space and height in the living room.

 Using mirrors in your living room will help with making you living room feel larger.
 Only as long as they’re used and placed correctly.
 Place the mirror opposite a window which will reflect the natural light and the view in to the room.

-Or you can use a large 6 foot statement mirror to lean against a wall in your living room reflecting the interior space back to you.
+Or you can use a large statement mirror to lean against a wall in your living room reflecting the interior space back to you.
 Making it seem double the size in space.

 Removing bits and pieces that are on the floor or stacked in a corner is going to make the living room feel larger.
 Small spaces need to stay organized.
 The smaller the space the more creative you’ll have to get with storage solutions!

-Creating a focal point is still an important key in a living room space.
-A large piece of artwork or a canvas would make a great focal point and draw your eye up to the ceiling.
+Creating a focal point is still an important key in a small living room space.
+A large piece of artwork or a canvas would make a great focal point and detract from the size of the living room.

 Using low backed furniture with simple and clean lines frees up your sight lines from visual blockages around the room.
 If you have high backed furniture that can make a small space seem even more crowded.

-If you have a small living room that typically means you have an average ceiling height of around 8 foot or so.
-That isn’t best option for a pendant light or a fancy chandelier.
+If you have a small living room that typically means you have an average ceiling height or lower.
+Generally around 8 foot or 2.5 metres.

 It’s best to go for a flush mount fixture that won’t interfere with the visual space of the room.
-Or something transparent or like a glass fixture which gives a sense of lightness.
+Or something transparent or like a glass fixture or of paper material which gives a sense of lightness.